JRagone/JRagone.github.io/README.md

 ## VSCode Extensions

-* Live Server - Enables live editing of webpage code that updates upon save
+* [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Enables live editing of webpage code that updates upon save

+## Libraries

+* [Boostrap](https://getbootstrap.com/) - A simple responsive front-end component library for developing with HTML, CSS, and JS

+* [Sass](https://sass-lang.com/) - A superset of CSS that functions as a preprocessor to provide more features to CSS